Have you ever made Collard Greens?

 Tasty Tender Collards2 LARGE BUNCHES OF COLLARDS

-1/4 CUP OIL 2 KNORR BOUILLON CUBES 1 TSP.
-SALT 2 TBSP.
-SUGAR or BROWN SUGAR Wash greens well.
+2 KNORR BOUILLON CUBES OR 2 TBSP.
+GRANULES 1 TSP.
+SALT, 2 TBSP.
+SUGAR & 1/4 CUP OIL Wash greens well.
 Tear leaves from ENTIRE stem and discard ENTIRE stem.
 Tear leaves into sections and place in a large stock pot.
-Pour water into pot while pressing greens down with your hands onto bottom of pot.
-Run water until it reaches your fingers.
-Pressure cook for 30 minutes.
-Open and boil until most of water has evaporated and has formed a good pot liquor. |
+Stems are bitter and should not be cooked.
+Press greens down with hands as you add water.
+Add water until it reaches your fingers (while pressing greens down with hands).
+Add oil, bouillon, salt and sugar (and ham if using).
+Cover and pressure cook for 30 minutes.
+Open and boil until most of water has evaporated and has formed a good pot liquor.
+Collards can be a tough green, so I prefer to pressure cook them.
+Use this same recipe in your instant pot. |

 Yes, Collard Greens is something we ate many a day in our house.
 We grew up on Collard Valley Road in Cedartown, Georgia where some of the most beautiful collard greens grow on this side of heaven!
 And it is true they are better after a good frost!